 6. Give Credit Where it’s Due

-It could be tempting to ignore achievements of an employee who does their best to find your faults.
-It is best to give credit where it’s due to encourage staff to concentrate on their own successes rather than on your failures.
+It could be tempting to ignore the achievements of an employee who does their best to find her faults.
+It is best to give credit where it’s due to encourage staff to concentrate on their own successes rather than on their failures.